|Symbol||vulture, hyena, worm|

 By the middle of the First Epoch, Thasmudyan was a power to be reckoned with in the lands of Gulimbor.
 His followers numbered in the tens of thousands and were growing.
 Thasmudyan was unmatched in personal power and his undead armies were becoming a threat to the living.
 Many of his flock began to revere him as a saint.

-Seeking to maintain harmony in the world, and wanting a counter to the influence of Kebechet, the watchful eyes of The Balance voted to raise Thasmudyan to divine status.
-On the 13th day of Witchrite, Year 1001, and during a cycle of Deaths Kindle called the Zenith of Darkness, the mortal Thasmudyan was elevated to godly status.
+Seeking to maintain harmony, needing a counter to the influence of Kebechet, the watchful eyes of The Balance voted to raise Thasmudyan to divine status.
+On 13 Witchrite 1001, during a cycle of Deaths Kindle called the Zenith of Darkness, Thasmudyan passed through the Temple of Ascension, becoming a Higher Power.
 The area where he became a god was corrupted and radiates vile energies and evil power.
 This place was later enshrined, and became a massive temple called the Basilica of Thasmudyan.